George Soros: Economic crisis in the 1990s and 2000s

 Soros had been building a huge short position in pounds sterling for months leading up to the Black Wednesday of September 1992.
 Soros had recognized the unfavorable position of the United Kingdom in the European Exchange Rate Mechanism.
 For Soros, the rate at which the United Kingdom was brought into the European Exchange Rate Mechanism was too high, their inflation was also much too high (triple the German rate), and British interest rates were hurting their asset prices.

 By September 16, 1992, the day of Black Wednesday, Soros's fund had sold short more than $10 billion in pounds, profiting from the UK government's reluctance to either raise its interest rates to levels comparable to those of other European Exchange Rate Mechanism countries or float its currency.

 Finally, the UK withdrew from the European Exchange Rate Mechanism, devaluing the pound.
 Soros's profit on the bet was estimated at over $1 billion.
 He was dubbed "the man who broke the Bank of England".
 The estimated cost of Black Wednesday to the UK Treasury was £3.4 billion.
-Stanley Druckenmiller, who traded under Soros, originally saw the weakness in the pound and stated: "[Soros's] contribution was pushing him to take a gigantic position."
+Stanley Druckenmiller, who traded under Soros, originally saw the weakness in the pound and stated: "[Soros's] contribution was pushing him to take a gigantic position".

 On October 26, 1992, The New York Times quoted Soros as saying: "Our total position by Black Wednesday had to be worth almost $10 billion.
 We planned to sell more than that.
 In fact, when Norman Lamont said just before the devaluation that he would borrow nearly $15 billion to defend sterling, we were amused because that was about how much we wanted to sell."

 Soros was believed to have traded billions of Finnish markkas on February 5, 1996, in anticipation of selling them short.
 The markka had been put floating as a result of the early 1990s depression.
 The Bank of Finland and the Finnish Government commented at the time they believed that a "conspiracy" was impossible.

-In 1997, during the Asian financial crisis, the prime minister of Malaysia, Mahathir Mohamad, accused Soros of using the wealth under his control to punish the Association of Southeast Asian Nations (ASEAN) for welcoming Myanmar as a member.
+During the 1997 Asian financial crisis, the prime minister of Malaysia, Mahathir Mohamad, accused Soros of using the wealth under his control to punish the Association of Southeast Asian Nations (ASEAN) for welcoming Myanmar as a member.
 With a history of antisemitic remarks, Mahathir made specific reference to Soros's Jewish background ("It is a Jew who triggered the currency plunge") and implied Soros was orchestrating the crash as part of a larger Jewish conspiracy.
 Nine years later, in 2006, Mahathir met with Soros and afterward stated that he accepted that Soros had not been responsible for the crisis.
 In 1998's The Crisis of Global Capitalism: Open Society Endangered, Soros explained his role in the crisis as follows: